KevinThielen/breakbuildgames/content/devlog/renderer/the_context/handwritten_bindings.md

 void glClearColor(GLfloat red, GLfloat green, GLfloat blue, GLfloat alpha);
 ```

+It's less "correct", but way easier to read.
+A worthwhile trade-off.

-Both are void functions, which means they have no return values. glClear
+Both are void functions, which means they have no return values. `glClear`
-takes a mask with the type GLbitfield and glClearColor takes in the 4 color
+takes a mask with the type `GLbitfield` and `glClearColor` takes in the 4 color
-channels as GLfloat.
+channels as `GLfloat`.
 Just as the XML specifies, but more concise!
 Great!

 More than that, they also describe the accepted values.
-For example, the parameters for glClear specify the mask argument with:
+For example, the parameters for `glClear` specify the mask argument with:

 > **mask** \
 > Bitwise OR of masks that indicate the buffers to be cleared.
 The three masks are GL_COLOR_BUFFER_BIT, GL_DEPTH_BUFFER_BIT, and GL_STENCIL_BUFFER_BIT

 So we also know that we require the 3 constants for the buffer bits as well.
 This relation is specified in the XML via the group, but makes finding everything
-that is needed less convenient than just using the docs.
+that is needed even less convenient than just using the docs.

-Now that we know the types we are going to need, the second step is to define them.
+Now that we know the types we are going to need, the next step is to define them in our code.

 First we need the "platform" definitions.
 Things that map OpenGL-types to FFI-compatible Rust types.
-Thing like GLint, GLEnum, etc being defined with
+Things like GLint and GLEnum being defined with
 compatible "c types" that will be used for the FFI calls.

 Luckily, there is an official table with a description and the number of bits for each